perama-v/perama-v.github.io/docs/cairo/ens/bridge.md

     Optimism.
     - Generates data that can be send to the gateway.
     - Accepts and digests responses produced by the gateway.
-    - Verifies the integrity of the gateweay responses.
+    - Verifies the integrity of the gateway responses.
 Is able to determine valid responses particular to each L2.
 - New L2 registry contracts
     - One L2 contract per L2.